 The purpose of this comparison is not to serve as an introduction to Riak CS and EMC Atmos, or their commonalities, but rather to enumerate interesting differences between the two systems.
-The intended audience for this document is someone who has a basic understanding of both systems.
+This document is intended for those who already have a basic understanding of both systems.

-If you feel this comparison is unfaithful at all for whatever reason, please fix it or send an email to email@example.com.
+If you feel that this comparison is unfair to either of these technologies, please submit an issue on GitHub or send an email to email@example.com.

-The table below gives a high level comparison of Riak CS and Atmos features/capabilities.
-For low level details, refer to the Riak CS and Atmos docs.
+The table below gives a high-level comparison of Riak CS and Atmos features and capabilities.
+For low-level details, please refer to the Riak CS and Atmos docs.

 |Availability and Architecture for Reads/Writes||On write, Riak CS breaks large objects into blocks.
 Riak CS distributes data across physical machines using consistent hashing and replicates objects a default of 3 times in the underlying Riak storage system.
 A manifest is maintained for each object that points to which blocks comprise the object.
 The manifest is used to retrieve all blocks and present them to a client on read.